-Eyes Without a Face was an outsider from the start, a pariah in the tradition of ‘Quality Cinema’ but also totally unlike its cousins in the commercial horror genre.
+Eyes Without a Face was an outsider from the start, a pariah in the tradition of ‘Quality Cinema’ but also unlike its cousins in commercial horror.
 It makes Hammer films seem tame; if Famous Monsters of Filmland ever ran a photo from the movie, Forry surely didn’t risk his kid-safe reputation with a plot description.
 It’s unclear how many of the ‘mad surgery’ epics made around 1960 actually imitated Franju, as a couple had preceded it.
 Since genre filmmaking could be very localized, a film would have to be a blatant rip-off to make us feel certain of a specific influence.
 It’s also apparent that some ideas were just ‘in the atmosphere’ and waiting to congeal in various places.
 Peeping Tom, City of the Dead and Psycho all came out at the same time.
 Although very different in approach, they share similar story structures and themes.

 Just for the record the (trustworthy?)
 IMDB gives Eyes Without a Face a January 1960 French premiere, after several 1959 festival showings.
 When were other ‘medical horror’ films first shown?

 Trivas’ Die Nackte und der Satan = July 1959

 Green’s The Brain that Wouldn’t Die = August 1962, but reportedly filmed in 1959.